-RLH stands for “Regent Low Height”; being 13 feet 4 inches, this height enables the type to pass under lower railway bridges than normal double decker buses, which are around one foot higher.
-The reduction was achieved by creating a sunken upstairs gangway along the offside, and having rows of 4 seats together.
+RLH stands for “Regent Low Height”; being 13 feet 4 inches (4.06 metres), this height enables the type to pass under lower railway bridges than normal double decker buses, which are around one foot higher.
+The reduction was achieved by creating a sunken upstairs gangway along the offside (=the side opposite the kerb, ie the right hand side in the UK), and having rows of 4 seats together beside it.
 This method of design was not new, for a fleet of 50 previous “lowbridge” bus types existed in London in 1952.

-Fifty of the 76 RLHs were painted green and used in the Country Area of London Transport, and some to its successor London Country.
-The remaining twenty-six were painted red for use in the Central Area of London Transport.
+Most of the 76 RLHs were painted green and used in the Country Area of London Transport, and some to its successor London Country.
+A minority were painted red for use in the Central Area of London Transport.
 See the London Transport Operations page for more details of routes and garages during this period.

 The last RLH to run in London Transport service was in April 1971 in Dalston.
 But for the majority of the class, this was only the end of one chapter in their existence- for many were to go on to 'second lives'.